 Inspired by an expensive, sugar-filled smoothie kit I saw in the freezer section at the grocery store, we created our own smoothie kits.
 Basically, I put all the smoothie ingredients ahead of time in quart size freezer Ziploc bags and then throw it in the blender, add milk and yogurt and voila, a one minute healthy breakfast option.

 The recipe below is basically what I’ve been using as a base.
 You can change it anyway you want for your family.
 Get creative and experiment to see what is yummy.
-This recipe will make a good smoothie and you can add anything fresh you have in to your blender the day you make it.
+Add or omit ingredients based on what you like or have in your kitchen.

 1/2 Cup Frozen Blueberries